Arsenal back on top as Man City held to draw in EPL - WHIZ News

 “We had amazing chances but it’s football.
 We have to score,” Guardiola said.
 “It is one of the best games we have played but we drop two points.”

-Also, Chelsea’s struggles reached a new low after losing at home against last-placed Southampton 1-0, which should ramp up the pressure even further on manager Graham Potter.
+Also, Chelsea’s struggles reached a new low after losing at home against last-placed Southampton 1-0, which should ramp up the pressure on manager Graham Potter.

-The match also had some worrying scenes as Chelsea defender Cesar Azpilicueta sustained a head injury after taking a kick in the face in the second half.
+The match also had some worrying scenes as Chelsea defender Cesar Azpilicueta sustained a head injury after taking a kick in the face.
 He was carried off on a stretcher and taken to hospital.

+Liverpool boosted its push for a top-four finish with a 2-0 win at 10-man Newcastle that ended the host’s 17-game unbeaten streak in the league.

 GUNNERS REBOUND